aristotelis-bobas/fall_challenge_2020/README.md

 Key flaws of version 1: <br>

-- the exact amount of steps (including resting in between spells) were not taken into account while calculating a recipe or spell's efficiency, instead I used a more abstract weight distribution system to calculcate efficiency
+- The exact amount of steps (including resting in between spells) were not taken into account while calculating a recipe or spell's efficiency, instead I used a more abstract weight distribution system to calculcate efficiency.
-- greedy algorithm, no complete computation of all steps, only locally best option
+- Greedy algorithm: no complete computation of all steps, only locally best option.
-- circular dependencies if I wanted to implement stone value dependencies in mutator spells
+- Circular dependencies if I wanted to implement stone value dependencies in mutator spells.

 # version 2